 It’s cool to have the WordPress login page customized to fit your own website branding.
 This is even more significant for multi author blogs, or sites you have set up for clients as it adds that little extra something.

-Since writing this post in 2007 I have released a plugin called BM Custom Login which does everything described below
+Since writing this post in 2007 I have released a plugin called Custom Login which does everything described below

 I was actually inspired to write this post because of a 9rules note I started.
 David Airey beat me to the punch with his own version and credit should go to Ayushsaran for starting the thing but here is mine at last.